SellaRafaeli/giving_profiles/README.md

 questions: can you give me:
 - a list of "causes"
 - a list of "types" of organization (e.g. envrionmental, human rights, etc)
+- do organizations have both a cause and a type?